About Keir

 Suddenly, everyone had a lot more time on their hands.
 Keir put his time to good use by indulging in one of his hobbies – he started taking writing more seriously.
 He enjoyed it.
 Loved it, even.
 Soon, a niggling thought entered his head.
 Would this be a better use of his talents?
 Did he have a story to tell that the world wanted to hear?
 By the end of lockdown, Keir had enrolled in a creative writing degree.

 For most of 2020, Keir led a double life.
 By day, he was a mild-mannered brewer, but by night, he would write crime in his alter ego as an aspiring author.
-Or, more accurately, fabulist and fantasy stories.
+Or, more accurately, fabulist stories and literary fiction.
 He also secured his first job as a writer, working freelance for a small, independent marketing company.
 Little did he know that the experience he gained there would be invaluable and opportune.
 Soon, catastrophe would strike.

 For many years Keir had eaten wheat without the slightest problem.
 A handy attribute for a brewer.
 Alas, his body decided that those days were now over.
 You might assume that a brewer becoming allergic to wheat was a great tragedy, akin to Beethoven going deaf.
 In reality, however, this was exactly the push Keir needed to make him take up the life of a scribe full-time.